 NEW SECTION.
 Sec.
-45. Within sixty days of the effective date of this section, the attorney general shall develop and distribute a one page application, providing for the destruction of all cannabis hemp marijuana criminal records in Washington for any offense covered by this act.
+43. Within sixty days of the effective date of this section, the attorney general shall develop and distribute a one page application, providing for the destruction of all cannabis hemp marijuana criminal records in Washington for any offense covered by this act.
 The forms shall be distributed to prosecuting and city attorneys and made available at all law enforcement agencies in the state to persons affected.
 Upon a person filing a form with any superior court and a payment of a fee of ten dollars, the court shall review the form.
 Upon the court's ruling, the arrest record shall be set aside and be expunged.
-Such persons may then truthfully state that they have never been arrested or convicted of any cannabis hemp marijuana related offense which is hereby no longer illegal in the state of Washington.
+Such persons may then truthfully state that they have never been arrested or convicted of any cannabis hemp marijuana-related offense that is hereby no longer illegal in the state of Washington.

 NEW SECTION.
 Sec.
-46. The legislature shall prepare bills for introduction at the next legislative session that:
+44. The legislature shall prepare bills for introduction at the next legislative session that:

-(1) License concessionary establishments to distribute cannabis hemp euphoric products in a manner analogous to Washington's wine provisions under Title 66 RCW, considering that (a) sufficient community outlets shall be licensed to provide reasonable commercial access to persons of legal age, so as to discourage and prevent the misuse of, and illicit traffic in, such products, and (b) any license or permit fee required by the state for commercial production, distribution, or use does not exceed one thousand dollars; amending RCW 69.50.500 and 69.50.504

-(2) Place an excise tax on the commercial sale of cannabis hemp euphoric products, analogous to Washington's wine provisions under Title 66 RCW, so long as no excise tax or combination of excise taxes exceeds ten dollars per ounce;
+- (1) License concessionary establishments to distribute cannabis hemp euphoric products in a manner analogous to Washington's wine provisions under Title 66 RCW, considering that (a) sufficient community outlets shall be licensed to provide reasonable commercial access to persons of legal age, so as to discourage and prevent the misuse of, and illicit traffic in, such products, and (b) any license or permit fee required by the state for commercial production, distribution, or use does not exceed one thousand dollars; - (2) Place an excise tax on the commercial sale of cannabis hemp euphoric products, analogous to Washington's wine provisions under Title 66 RCW, so long as no excise tax or combination of excise taxes exceeds ten dollars per ounce;

-(3) Determine an acceptable and uniform standard of impairment based on performance testing, to restrict persons impaired by cannabis hemp euphoric products from operating a motor vehicle or heavy machinery, or otherwise engaging in conduct that may affect public safety;

-(4) Regulate the personal use of cannabis hemp euphoric products in enclosed and/or restricted public places.
+- (3) Determine an acceptable and uniform standard of impairment based on performance testing, to restrict persons impaired by cannabis hemp euphoric products from operating a motor vehicle or heavy machinery, or otherwise engaging in conduct that may affect public safety; - (4) Regulate the personal use of cannabis hemp euphoric products in enclosed and/or restricted public places.

 NEW SECTION.
 Sec.
-47. A new section is added to chapter 69.50 RCW to read as follows:
+45. A new section is added to chapter 69.50 RCW to read as follows:

-(1) It is a class 1 civil infraction with a statutory assessment of five thousand dollars for any employee or agent of the state of Washington to provide any information regarding cannabis-related activities to any federal government employee or agency for furtherance of any federal criminal or civil investigation that would not also be a criminal or civil violation under the laws of Washington state.
+- (a) It is a class 1 civil infraction for any employee or agent of the state of Washington to provide any information regarding cannabis-related activities to any federal government employee or agency for furtherance of any federal criminal or civil investigation that would not also be a criminal or civil violation under the laws of Washington state.
 In addition, one hundred hours of community service assisting patients who are terminally ill or disabled is required.
-For each reoccurring offense, the class of infraction is elevated an the assessment doubled.
-After three subsequent offenses, it is a misdemeanor.

-(2) It is a class 1 civil infraction with a statutory assessment of five thousand dollars for any employee or agent of the state of Washington to assist in the arrest, prosecution, or detention of any person for any violation of federal laws relating to cannabis that is not also a criminal violation under the laws of Washington state.
+For each reoccurring offense, the class of infraction is elevated.
+After three subsequent offenses, it is a misdemeanor. - (b) It is a class 1 civil infraction for any employee or agent of the state of Washington to assist in the arrest, prosecution, or detention of any person for any violation of federal laws relating to cannabis that is not also a criminal violation under the laws of Washington state.
 In addition, one hundred hours of community service assisting patients who are terminally ill or disabled is required.
-For each reoccurring offense, the class of infraction is elevated an the assessment doubled.
-After three subsequent offenses, it is a gross misdemeanor.

-(3)(a) Fifty percent of all assessments collected for offenses committed under this section must be remitted to the department of social and health services.

-(b) Fifty percent of all assessments collected for offenses committed under this section must be remitted to the department of social and health services, specifically with the division of behavioral health and recovery's crisis clinic.
+For each reoccurring offense, the class of infraction is elevated.
+After three subsequent offenses, it is a gross misdemeanor. - (c)(1) Fifty percent of all assessments collected for offenses committed under this section must be remitted to the department of social and health services. - (2) Fifty percent of all assessments collected for offenses committed under this section must be remitted to the department of social and health services, specifically with the division of behavioral health and recovery's crisis clinic.